Wild weather: Thunderstorms, gales, heavy rain and large hail forecast

 Any thunderstorms are likely to be accompanied by localised heavy rain of 15-25mm/h.

-A low risk of thunderstorms is also in place for northern Northland and for parts of the lower North Island and the northwest of the South Island.
+A low risk of thunderstorms is also in place for northern Northland, and for parts of the lower North Island and the northwest of the South Island.

 Southwest gales are also predicted for the upper North Island, with a strong wind watch in place for Northland, Auckland, including Great Barrier Island, and the Chatham Islands.

-The low is expected to move to the east of the country Friday morning, with a residual low risk of thunderstorms about Coromandel Peninsula and coastal Bay of Plenty before dawn.
+The low is expected to move to the east of the country on Friday morning, with a residual low risk of thunderstorms about Coromandel Peninsula and coastal Bay of Plenty before dawn.

 However, the risk is considered moderate in Northland and northern Auckland, where thunderstorms are likely to be squally in nature, with strong wind gusts up to 100km/h in Northland and 80-90km/h in Auckland.